ChadiEch/ambassador-tracking-backend/src/instagram-webhook/README.md

 4. **Test Webhook**
    Use the Facebook Webhooks testing tool to send test events to your webhook.

+### Access Token Issues

+Instagram access tokens expire periodically.
+If you see authentication errors:

+1. **Generate a new long-lived token** using the Facebook Graph API Explorer
+2. **Update your .env file** with the new token
+3. **Re-run the setup script** to re-subscribe to webhooks

 ### Common Issues

 1. **Duplicate Events**